Praqma/kubernetes-ebook/chapter08.md

 * Ease of deployment and configuration
 * Avoid mixing arbitrary workloads with critical cluster components.
-We are building machine with just enough resources so we don't have to worry about wasting resources.
+We are building the machine with just enough resources to avid being wasteful.

 ## Provision the Kubernetes Worker Nodes

 Run the following commands on all worker nodes.

-Move the TLS certificates in place
+Move the TLS certificates into place
 ```
 sudo mkdir -p /var/lib/kubernetes
 sudo mv ca.pem kubernetes-key.pem kubernetes.pem /var/lib/kubernetes/